 Can You Drive After IV Sedation

-After the procedure is completed, you’ll wake up, but you still might feel groggy or a bit out of it for several hours, which is why it’s not safe to drive.
-If you decide to have IV sedation, someone will need to bring you to our office and wait during your dental procedure, or return and pick you up after the treatment is completed.
+After the dental procedure is completed, you will wake up, but you still might feel somewhat groggy or a bit out of it for several hours, which is why it’s not safe to drive.
+If you decide to have IV sedation, someone will need to bring you to the dental office and wait during your dental procedure, or return and pick you up after your dental treatment is completed.

 Despite the extra step of having to get someone to drive you home, IV sedation can be the best answer for many patients, allowing them to undergo treatment without anxiety or challenges.